AkashKrDutta/lanyon-plus/pages/about.md

 **What to look for?**<br>
 If you are interested in my blogs, want any help regarding the topics, or want to discuss the out-of-box topics, I am forever ready to help you in the discussion.
 Morever, I will try my best to keep this updated so that you get to know things better about me and my doings.
 <br>
 Disclaimer- I really like anime, gaming and so many things !
-So this site isnt only going to have tech related blogs !<br>
+So this site isnt only going to have coding related blogs !<br>

 **What you can do?**<br>
 Well you can discuss about the posts in the disqus threads, if you are interested, or contact me if any kind of help needed.
 I got my inspiration reading blogs of my seniors, so if you dont have your one and like to share your thoughts, this is the place!<br>